spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/checklist-for-a-new-store-implementation.md

 ### Data
 1. Generate product data files to add new localized attributes and entries.
 2. Create the folder `data/import/common/{NewStore}` and fill it with all the files that reflect the new store.
-3. Modify install recipes to add the new folder you created or copied in the previous steps
+3. Modify install recipes to add the new folder you created or copied in the previous steps.

 ### Store domains and certificates
 Request the Spryker Cloud team to create domains and certificates.